On Entropy Control in LLM-RL Algorithms: Experiments

 We report the test performance in Table \ref{table:performance comparison} and Figures \ref{fig:performance comparison} \& \ref{fig:entropy resp length comparison}.
 It is observed AEnt outperforms the baselines on average, and on 5 out of the 6 benchmarks across the two different experimental settings.

 \textbf{An observation on the test score and the entropy trend.} An interesting observation from Figures \ref{fig:entropy resp length comparison sub1} is that after around $175$ steps (collapse time), the policy entropy of GRPO largely depletes and the entropy of EntReg starts to drastically fluctuate, while AEnt's policy entropy is kept stable.
 Then one can observe from Figure \ref{fig:performance comparison sub1} that the test score of GRPO and EntReg plateaus around the same step, while the score of AEnt continues to improve and surpasses the baselines past the collapse time.
 This observation is consistent with our intuition and theoretical analysis: after GRPO's entropy collapse, its policy becomes concentrated on few paths and no new information can be gained in the sampling process, ultimately leading to the stagnancy of the learning process.
 This is predicted by Proposition \ref{prop:entropy insight b1} that the policy will become stationary after entropy depletion.
+Additionally, it can be observed from Figure \ref{fig:entropy resp length comparison} that the entropy regularization methods result in slightly longer response in the mid/end of the training period.
+The potential reason is that the regularization makes the model less certain, and thus the models tend to continue its generation, resulting in longer response.
+Nonetheless, the increase in response length is relatively mild and we did not observe a major drawback in reasoning efficiency.